-If a course director neglected to submit grades by the established deadline for an individual student, the student grade will be submitted as not reported (NR).
-The grade must be submitted via the Grade Change form for processing by the Office of the Registrar.
+If a course instructor neglected to submit grades by the established deadline for an individual student, the student's grade willbe submitted as not reported (NR).
+The late grade must be submitted via the Grade Change form for processing by the Office of the Registrar.